-Bees and other pollinators get even more out of wild flowers if they can visit a number of wild flower patches at the same time.
+By getting together, you can brighten up where you live and help bees and other pollinating insects, by creating a corridor of wildflower patches or spaces along your street.
+Bees and other pollinators get even more out of wildflowers if they can visit a number of wildflower patches at the same time.
 In towns and cities, this is particularly important because they can struggle to find food.

-Why bees and other pollinators need our help
+Why do bees and other pollinators need our help?

 The honey bee population in the UK has halved in the last 25 years.
 Exact reasons for these declines aren’t known but include:

 - pests and diseases

 - the use of pesticides and fertilisers on crops